 - The aim, impact and expected outcomes of your project

 If you are a student with a good idea for a SPARC project but are not sure how to link up with a staff member, you could approach one of your lecturers who may be interested or they may have some suggestions.
 Alternatively you could have a look at the UCD research website to find researchers, academics and experts in your area of interest.
 Once you have identified a staff member, flesh out your idea a bit before approaching them.
-How about completing this simple project proposal document and sharing it with your your potential future project partner in advance of an initial meeting.
+How about completing this simple project proposal document and sharing it with your potential future project partner in advance of an initial meeting?

-Should you have any queries or need some help with an application or getting a team together you can contact Rebecca at email@example.com or 01 7167510.
+If you would like to get involved with a potential SPARC project but do not have an idea or team, get in touch.
+Should you have any queries or need some help with an application or getting a team together you can contact Rebecca at firstname.lastname@example.org or 01 7167510.

-Successful applicants will be required to attend a workshop to support the development of a project plan and to clarify roles and expectations of all concerned parties.
 Successful applicants will be required to complete the following reports during the project life cycle.
 The dates for submission of these reports will be agreed on a project-by-project basis.

 - Report 1 (300 words aprox): Project update - Mid way through your project